antoinercbs/tesla-synth-web-player/readme.md

 ### Dockerized install

-There is also a Dockerfile if you know how to use/prefer a dockerized environnement (in this case, we strongly advice you to use a docker-compose configuration in order to backup the DB)
+There is also a Dockerfile if you know how to use/prefer a dockerized environnement (in this case, we strongly advice you to use a docker-compose configuration in order to backup the DB, see the section bellow)

 The first time, in the flask-backend or release folder, run:
 ```bash